JeodC/PortMaster-Sonic-Collection/soniccd/README.md

 ## Installation
-Add your Sonic The Hedgehog 2 `Data.rsdk` file to `ports/sonic1`.
-You can retrieve this file from multiple sources--follow [this guide](https://github.com/RSDKModding/RSDKv4-Decompilation?tab=readme-ov-file#support-the-official-release-of-sonic-1--2).
+Add your Sonic CD `Data.rsdk` file to `ports/soniccd`.
 Using the Android apk is recommended.

 ## Default Controls
 | Button | Action |